skyhitz/docs/skyhitz/docs/skyhitz-expo-next/guidelines.md

 ## Continous Integration

-We had a few checks setup that run on each pull request to protected branch.
+We had a few checks set up that run on each pull request to the protected branch.

-- `ci` - checks types, linting and formatting.
+- `ci` - checks types, linting, and formatting.
 - `expo-preview` - generates expo preview
 - `vercel` - builds and deploys app using vercel preview deployment

-To merge pull request to protected branch, the following things are required:
+To merge pull requests to protected branch, the following things are required:

 - pull request has to be approved
 - all checks have to pass
-- there must be no conflicts with protected branch
+- there must be no conflicts with the protected branch

-## Releasing new version
+## Releasing a new version

-In order to release a new version of the app to the production, follow these steps:
+In order to release a new version of the app to production, follow these steps:

-1. Use staging environment to test whether the app is bug-free.
+1. Use a staging environment to test whether the app is bug-free.
 2. Create a new branch `release/<version>` and bump versions in `app.json` file.
 3. Merge this branch to `master`
 4. Schedule new builds using eas.
 In the `apps/expo` directory run the following command: